wp-plugins/powr-multi-slider/readme.txt

 <br>
 = Free Features =
 * Showcase images, videos, banners, and events in a seamless slider!
+* Use expert templates or start from scratch.
-* Choose from expert-designed templates, or take control with custom fonts, borders, backgrounds, and more.
+* Custom fonts, colors, borders, and backgrounds.
-* Create and add thumbnail images, banners, and events with no extra software.
+* Create thumbnails, banners, and event slides with no extra software.
 * Easy to use design tools let you customize animations, captions, sizing, and spacing.
 * Built-in support for text in any language.
 * Mobile responsive design looks great on any device.